Vintage analysis and data collection

 Vintage analysis is a method of evaluating the credit quality of a loan portfolio by analyzing net charge-offs in a given loan pool where the loans share the same origination period.
 It allows the financial institution to calculate the cumulative loss rates of a specific loan pool, thereby determining the loan pool’s lifetime expected loss experience.

-As noted in the Sageworks whitepaper, “The Basics of Vintage Analysis,” this method is not overly complicated, but its expanded data retention and supporting factor requirements could necessitate changes to current workflows and practices.
+This method is not overly complicated, but its expanded data retention and supporting factor requirements could necessitate changes to current workflows and practices.
 Banks and credit unions will need a way to document all final reserve calculations, including qualitative and environmental factors applied to quantitative reserve amounts.
-This process could take time and may compel a best practice of collecting data and implementing process changes ahead of anticipated CECL implementation dates.
+This process could take time and may compel a best practice of collecting data and implementing process changes ahead of CECL implementation.

 “You can never go too far [back] in a vintage, that’s the nice thing,” Hammond said.
 “If you’ve got a five-year pool and you run a 10-year vintage analysis, those final five years will just yield 0 percent loss experience.”

 However, financial institutions can conduct a vintage analysis over a window of time that is too narrow, Hammond said.
 “The way you’ll know right away if you’re too short is, say you run a 3-year vintage analysis; you’re going back from 2012 to 2015, and you find that you still have a lot of dollars in your 2012 originations.
 That would indicate that your vintage analysis period is too short and you need to lengthen it.”

 When figuring out an appropriate lookback period for determining life-of-loan losses, it should ideally capture a full economic cycle.
 Extending the lookback beyond a complete economic cycle could skew the historical data positively or negatively.